 Porec was added on the maps of yachtsmen.
-Porec is host of many races, and in sailing school you can start your new adventure with the wind in the sails.
+Porec is a host of many races, and in sailing school where you can start your new adventure with the wind in the sails.

 Some will prefer to choose skydiving instead of paragliding.
-The recreational airport Crljenka, near Porec is right thing for them.
-For start they may reluctantly choose a panoramic tour by plane or glider over the Riviera, which is in many ways unique.
+The recreational airport Crljenka, near Porec is the right thing for them.
+For start, they may reluctantly choose a panoramic tour by plane or glider over the Riviera, which is in many ways unique.

 Speleological societies will take the courageous exploration of the underworld, while for the climbing expedition’s inevitable steep slopes of the Adriatic fjord – Lim channel.
 The award for the effort will be a look at the unique creation of nature.

 Fun in Porec is available at every step.

 Should you head from Freedom Square (Trg Slobode) to the city waterfront during summer nights the music of top international hits and dance rhythms will follow you from numerous clubs, night bars, and cafes, while those who want to try their luck can do so at the enchanting atmosphere of Porec’s casinos.

 Summer terraces of hotels and restaurants are hosts to various entertainers almost every night as they entice you to demonstrate your dancing skills while lounge and beach bars by the sea offer additional refreshment during hot summer nights.